broch/broch.github.io/drafts/oauth2-openid-connect-haskell.md

         }
 ```

-The web code is similar to that in [an earlier article on WAI](http://broch.io/posts/build-your-own-wai-framework/), but also includes the concept of a session, since users have to be able to authenticate to the authorization server [^default-session].
-The `brochServer` function converts the configuration into a routing table of handler functions.
-This is then converted into a WAI `Application`.
+The web code is similar to that in [an earlier article on WAI](http://broch.io/posts/build-your-own-wai-framework/), but includes the concept of a session, since users have to be able to authenticate to the authorization server [^default-session].
+The `brochServer` function converts the configuration into a routing table of handler functions, and we add some extra handlers for authentication and a very basic home page.
+The routing table is then converted into a WAI `Application`.

 We've added a single client which is allowed to use the authorization code flow and will use basic authentication at the token endpoint.